Jocker666z/2ape/README.md

 ## Dependencies
 `ffmpeg flac monkeys-audio wavpack`
+Note: gnu-sed is used in the script with patterns which are not necessarily compatible with other systems than gnu-linux.

 ## Use
 Launch `2ape` command in directory with source files, the search depth is tree child directories.